How To Reduce EBS Costs On AWS23 Sep 2016

 Also, the savings assume that the equivalent on-demand instances are switched on 24/7.
 The reality is that users are on the cloud, in part, to leverage the freedom to turn compute on and off or scale it up and down – really, who keeps a i2.xlarge or i2.8xlarge instance running for 3 years?

 Most of AWS is offered as “pay-as-you-go” like EC2 on-demand instances.
 We save money using on demand instances, not reserved instances.
-We either power off instances when they’re not in use with our Power Cycle or by scheduling auto scaling groups at different times of the day with Power Scale.
-Power Cycle and Power Scale can result in a 60% saving off your AWS bill.
+We either power off instances when they’re not in use by scheduling ec2 instances or auto scaling groups at different times of the day with GorillaStack Cost Optimization.
+These scheduled jobs can result in a 60% saving off your AWS bill.
 With GorillaStack, all products are multi-region and multi-account.

 So, maybe think twice before you commit to Reserved Instances.
 Do your research into the alternatives and please feel free to reach out directly to GorillaStack to discuss all the other ways you can use our tools to save money on AWS EC2 Instances.